jevinskie/homebrew-libguestfs/README.md

 ## History

-Originally based off of work done [zchee's homebrew tap](https://github.com/zchee/homebrew-libguestfs).
+Originally based off of work done [amar1729's homebrew tap](https://github.com/amar1729/homebrew-libguestfs).
-That tap has only been updated to support `libguestfs 1.30` (current version as of spring 2021 is 1.40).
+That tap has been updated to support `libguestfs 1.50.0` (current version as of summer 2023 is 1.51).

 Building libguestfs inside Homebrew is a bit of a pain, due to differences in the macOS build as well as certain homebrew restrictions over time (e.g. removing the `osxfuse` formula in early 2021) so this tap will try to include previous versions of libguestfs as well as the current version (as `libguestfs.rb`).